WELCOME TO WSU SPOKANE

 Motorist Assistance Program

-Parking and Transportation Services provides the following services (on campus) at no charge:
+Parking and Transportation Services exists to serve you and to get you where you need to be.
+In addition to providing parking facilities, our friendly staff provides the following services (on campus) at no charge:

 - Excellent directions around campus.